web-dom/joss/README.md

 ## JOSS can be easily used with remote systems

-Most of the web already understands JSON, imagine you are writing an interface to a JOSS system in a web browser.
-The problem is more easily reduced to communication via JSON over a web server or web socket to a server that represents your system.
+Most of the web already understands JSON, imagine you are writing an interface to a JOSS system in a web browser that communicates to a server which represents your system.
+This situation more easily accomplished by communication with JSON over a http or web socket.

 ## Easier error handling

-Because JSON is a more flexable structure than a binary format.
+Because JSON is a less rigid structure than a binary format.
 Error handling is easier and more expressive to implement into the spec.

 ## Web assembly currently has poor support for multiple outputs and even then it might not be enough